annie0sc/big-data-covid-vaccine/README.md

 * Tejaswi Reddy Kandula - Going to work on Shell Scripting.
 * Naga Anshitha Velagapudi - Going to work on Flink which is used to process data streams in large data.
 * Harika Kulkarni - Will be working on Flink.

+## Description

+## Apache Flink
+Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
+Flink has been designed to run in all common cluster environments, perform computations at in-memory speed and at any scale.